Our Services

 Helpful Resources

-Rising blood pressure quietly makes your heart pump harder through stiff or narrowed arteries, raising the risk of heart attack, stroke, kidney disease, and thickening of the heart muscle even if you feel well.
+High blood pressure (hypertension) silently forces your heart to pump harder through stiff or narrowed arteries, increasing your risk of heart attack, stroke, kidney disease, and thickened heart muscle—even when you feel completely fine.

 If you've been told your blood pressure is creeping up—or you've noticed higher numbers at home—you're not alone.
 High blood pressure (also called hypertension) affects millions of adults and often develops quietly over time.